Sephardic Jewish cuisine: Post-expulsion Ottoman Empire

+In the New World

-Some of the Jews who fled from the Inquisition with other Sephardim in the 15th century settled in Recife, Brazil, where their cuisine was influenced by new local ingredients like molasses, rum, sugar, vanilla, chocolate, bell peppers, corn, tomatoes, kidney beans, string beans and turkey.
+Sephardic Jews also settled in various regions worldwide, developing distinct cuisines influenced by local ingredients and cooking methods.
+For instance, some Jews who fled the Inquisition in the 15th century settled in Recife, Brazil, where their cuisine incorporated local ingredients such as molasses, rum, sugar, vanilla, chocolate, bell peppers, corn, tomatoes, kidney beans, string beans, and turkey.
 In 1654, 23 Sephardic Jews arrived in New Amsterdam (present-day New York) bringing this cuisine with them to the early colonial United States.
 Early American Jewish cuisine was heavily influenced by this branch of Sephardic cuisine.
 Many of the recipes were bound up in observance of traditional holidays and remained true to their origins.
 These included dishes such as stew and fish fried in olive oil, beef and bean stews, almond puddings, and egg custards.
 The first kosher cookbook in America was the Jewish Cookery Book by Esther Levy which was published in 1871 in Philadelphia and includes many of the traditional recipes.

+Contemporary Jerusalem

+Sephardic Jews arriving in Jerusalem from Ottoman lands during the 17th and 18th centuries introduced their cuisine to the city.
+Consequently, the cuisine of Jerusalem is predominantly Sephardic, featuring dishes such as slow-cooked meat stews, stuffed vegetables, and a variety of savory pastries, including pastelitos, borekitas, and biscochos.
+This cuisine has also integrated with other local culinary traditions, incorporating elements from Levantine Arab, Ashkenazi, and Kurdish Jewish practices.

 Cuisine basics

 Sephardi cuisine emphasizes salads, stuffed vegetables and vine leaves, olive oil, lentils, fresh and dried fruits, herbs and nuts, and chickpeas.
 Meat dishes often make use of lamb or ground beef.

 Fresh lemon juice is added to many soups and sauces.
 Many meat and rice dishes incorporate dried fruits such as apricots, prunes and raisins.
 Pine nuts are used as a garnish.